 Yes.
-Calcium hypochlorite is listed on table 7.3 for use in direct contact with food, and these three secondary ingredients - sodium chloride, calcium carbonate and calcium hydroxide - are used to treat drinking water and so are permitted, as per 32.311 7.1.3 ("Other non-organic ingredients ....... compounds used to treat drinking water").
-Concentration of the calcium hypochlorite shall not exceed maximum levels for safe drinking water when in contact with the apples.
+Calcium hypochlorite is listed on table 7.3 for use in direct contact with food, and these three secondary ingredients - sodium chloride, calcium carbonate and calcium hydroxide - are permitted as they are used to treat drinking water as per 32.311 7.1.3 ("Other non-organic ingredients ... shall be limited to compounds used to treat drinking water").
+Concentration of the calcium hypochlorite shall not exceed maximum levels for safe drinking water when in direct contact with organic products such as the apples.